webpioneersron/php-image-compression-example-code-ACS/README.md

 ###Overview

-The Accusoft Cloud Services image compression API gives you faster image compression, decompression and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
+The Accusoft Cloud Services (ACS) image compression API gives you faster image compression and decompression, and higher-quality images, saving you space for storing your images and improving the performance of your website and web applications.
 Compress JPG, PNG, and GIF files.
 Learn more about [Accusoft Cloud Services image compression here](https://www.accusoft.com/products/accusoft-cloud-services/acs-compression/).

 ###Installation
-The installation is a one-step process, simply requiring to add the sample into your project's structure.
+The installation is a one-step process, simply add the sample into your project's structure.

 Open config.php and replace everything within the quotes including the curly braces with a valid api key obtained for free from accusoft.com.